Dane County Latino immigrants navigate life in absence of government support

 Hamdan said the county’s immigraiton affairs department doesn’t have the money to provide legal representation for asylum seekers who arrive at the border without papers.
 Without legal documentation they can’t get work permits, and when in need of legal representation they cannot afford it, she said.

 Over 70% of U.S. adults said immigrants do the work most citizens do not want to do, according to a 2019 Pew Research Center survey.
-But another poll by Pew found less than 40% of those same Americans felt the government should help the undocumented immigrants who have been financially burdened by the pandemic.
+But another poll by Pew found that less than 40% of Americans felt the government should help the undocumented immigrants who have been financially burdened by the pandemic.

 It’s worth noting that if the undocumented workers became citizens, their contributions to society would increase the national GDP, research shows.
 This is partly because there is a wage penalty that comes with having undocumented status in the labor market— people can pay undocumented workers less because of their circumstances.
 But a pathway to citizenship could change that.